Hampstead Spies – The Atomic Secrets New Walk!

 HAMPSTEAD – GROUND ZERO FOR PHILBY & COMRADES AND THE ATOMIC SECRETS

-What a hoot.
+Minder David here.
 Stewart’s putting it that way I feel like a Case Officer.
 Or even Head of Station.

-The ‘Hampstead Spies – The Atomic Secrets’ walk begins and ends at Belsize Park tube station.
+The ‘Hampstead Spies – The Atomic Secrets’ walk begins and ends at Belsize Park Tube Station.